Road To Cloud Top 500 and Customer Database Research

 That’s the idea and we hope that you will like the results as well.

 In 2012 we started gathering data for the launch of Apps Run The Cloud, our next Super Site that would include a full listing of the world’s 500 largest Cloud applications vendors based on their annual Cloud subscription revenues.
 By the end of 2013 we had compiled data on more than 2,000 vendors and we finalized the list in early 2014.
 Since that time, we have been updating the Cloud Top 500 market report every year.
+Simultaneously, ARTW has been expanding its Online Customer Database to cover and update tens of thousands of customers and their purchases in any given week.
 Here are some of the most frequently asked questions about why and how we conduct the research.

 Do you actually have data on 500 vendors?